-Ukraine’s tech workers used to make consumer software.
-Now, they build apps of war.
+Instead of consumer software, Ukraine’s tech workers build apps of war

 The ministry’s app has evolved, too, from a stodgy public-service network into a full-scale companion for Ukrainians at war.
 The app now includes remote-job listings for Ukrainians out of work; a portal of cash payouts for citizens fleeing from combat; and even a set of video-learning lessons and math classes for children stranded away from school.

-The app has become a lifeline — and a popular one, ranking within the top three most-downloaded apps in Ukraine all month, data from the analytics firm Sensor Tower show.
+The app has become a lifeline — and a popular one, ranking within the top three most downloaded apps in Ukraine all month, data from the analytics firm Sensor Tower show.

 But some of its most prominent features are unmistakably militaristic.
 The app’s developers have started allowing ordinary Ukrainians to submit location-tagged photos and videos of Russian military sightings — as well as tips on “suspicious” people who might be invaders or saboteurs.
 The data, Fedorov told The Post in an interview, are aggregated onto a map visible to Ukrainian intelligence officials working on defense and counterstrikes.